openshift/enhancements/enhancements/authentication/configuring-webhook-token-authenticators.md

 To keep authentication working even during upgrades, we'll keep our kube-apiserver authenticator patch code in place for 4.n version (the first version with the new wiring), but will disable it if any webhook authenticators are set.
-The same conditional OpenShift authentication should also appear in the 4.(n-1) version, which is the first version to contain the oauth-apiserver deployment.
 The authenticator patching code should then be removed in 4.(n+1) version.

 The cluster-authentication-operator in 4.n waits for the oauth-apiserver deployment to be healthy, and after that happens, it will create the `openshift-config/webhook-authentication-integrated-oauth`